vbgm/meteor-vue3-less/README.md

 - [Vue Router](https://next.router.vuejs.org/)
 - [Less](https://lesscss.org) - modifieid `akryum:vue-less` package

-The custom modified packages are using ideas from the open PRs to `vuejs:vue3` from @nathan-muir and @satyavh with some other modifications, and will be used here until originals get updated.
+The custom modified packages are using ideas from the open PRs to [@akryum](https://github.com/akryum)'s `vuejs:vue3` from [@nathan-muir](https://github.com/nathan-muir) and [@satyavh](https://github.com/satyavh) with some other modifications, and will be used here until originals get updated.